zhehaowUNC/syllabus/assignments.md

 ### Final project assignment (a99)

-You will work on a team of three (3) people to build a web application.
+If you elect to do so in lieu of a [comprehensive final exam](./exams.md#comprehensive-final-exam), you will work on a team of three (3) people to build a web application.
 It can be whatever your team wants. the main purpose of the final project is learning how to collaborate in order to scope, plan, document, organize, and build a prototype.

 Your team will use GitHub to plan and manage your project.
 User the projects tool and the discussion board attached to your team's repository.